 CHILD RIGHTS SUMMIT

-Annually, Craco organizes Child Rights sensitization programme tagged “Child Rights Summit” aimed at addressing specific child rights issues.
+Annually, CRACO organizes Child Rights sensitization programme tagged “Child Rights Summit” aimed at addressing specific child rights issues.
 The programme which witnesses a large turn out of students and teachers from various secondary schools in Nigeria holds every 27th of May annually.
 The summit is held to mark the world’s children’s day.
 Featuring in the summit include debates and quiz competitions, drama, talent hunt, and lectures.
 Gifts, Certificates and Awards are given to best individual students, and best schools.
-CRACO is planning for a bigger and eventful Child Rights Summit in 2017

 COMMUNITY OUTREACH/COMMUNITY SERVICE

 From time to time, as the need arises, and the fund available, Craco organizes outreach programme termed “Community Outreach” geared at reaching out to the less privileged women and children in the society, including street children, with the aim of improving their livelihood.
 Clothes, food stuff, and other essential items donated by members and non members alike are distributed to this category of people.
 Craco also visits disabled children’s homes and Orphanages for the same purpose.

 ‘Train up a child in the way he should go and when he grows up, he will not depart from it’.
 To this end, we train children and young people to give back to the community which has given them much through our community service activities.
 The pictures below shows students from Chrisland High School participating in CRACO Community service activity, after which each student receives Attestation Letter and a copy of CRACO’s book titled “In Pursuit of True Success” which will help them appreciate the importance and need for volunteerism and selfless service to humanity.